ZiggyStardustAndTheSpidersFromMars/TARTS/README.md

 # TARTS

-Tarts is a tool which generates code for a embedded real-time system.
-You can use it to work with timed automata from UPPAAL in your projects.
-It is possibile to auto-generate code for your system (Arduino Uno or NUCLEO) by a UPPAAL project.
-You can also generate a new UPPAAL project, by a input/output configuration, build your automaton and verify it in UPPAAL.
+TARTS is a code synthesis tool for timed automata by UPPAAL definition to generate code for embedded real-time systems like the arduino uno.
+The tool uses timed automata from UPPAAL so one can investigate and verify an automaton in UPPAAL and furthermore translate it directly into real code for an embedded real-time system.
+TARTS can only translate a subset with a specific scheme from UPAAL.
+Automata that are not part of aforementioned subset can possibly be converted and furthermore translated using TARTS.
+One can use TARTS to start a new UPPAAL project from an input/output configuration as well.
+In the following the utilisation of TARTS is described.

+TARTS was developed as a part of a bachelor thesis at TH Lübeck by Torben Friedrich Görner.
+For questions and comments please regard to: torben.goerner@stud.th-luebeck.de

 HELP :

 You need a config.txt file to use the TARTS.jar.
-You can generate Code for :
+You can generate Code for the following boards:
 - ArduinoUnoR3
 - NUCLEO-F030R8